rorzen/owncloud-install-and-configure/index.md

 ![image](/git-image/add-group.png)

-Now you can start adding users to specific groups as per defined access controls.
+Now, you can start adding users to specific groups as per defined access controls.

 ### Adding or creating new user account